elliotrock/poc-kafka-sql-registry/readme.md

 ### Considerations;
-* Build in Docker so you have to consider the volumes and network is within that container
+* Built in Docker so you have to consider the volumes and network is within that container
 * The JDBC driver for Postgres is attached into the docker image `postgres-docker` for postgres to be able to communicate with the kafka connector.
 * The plugins and drivers are local to this repo for Confluent Kafka and JDBC.
 Even if the pattern Confluent recommends is to use their local hub.
 A major consideration not to do this was for transportability.
 * Only 2 stream are sinked which is configurated in `connect-jdbc-sink.json`

  `"topics": "tote_win_bets,tote_win_bet_race_runners_odds"`

- If you want to do a regex on the other tables or streams, so any additions are auto created, use below instead of  `"topics"`
+ If you want to do a regex on the other tables or streams, use below instead of  `"topics"`;

  `// "topics.regex": "tote_.*",`

  * The KsqlDB streams and tables in `statements.sql` show an example of two streams being created as topics, which is needed for them to be stored on the Schema Register, using `kafka_topic`.
-This is needed for various connectors to work.
+This is so various connectors work.
  * As this is event driven you need to consider eventual consistence, as tables and streams are trigger by each other.
-The order of events cannot be sequencial, and nor should you force a design to try to make it.

  An Event Sourcing pattern is very good at huge transistions, in this case the transistions show an addition or subtraction.
-I have used 0 amounts to show a way of flushing the tables and streams to get a state of eventual consistence.
+Techhniques like Tombstone Event (or Tombstone Record) are used to force propagation or clearing downstream joins within the tables and streams to get a state of eventual consistence.
+You notice the use of "0" values in this case.

 ### Prerequisites
 * Docker desktop, best way to run Docker locally.
 The install bash has a brew for docker but you will still need the Docker for Desktop for the engine: https://www.docker.com/products/docker-desktop/